Hal-El/Hal-El/README.md

 -->

-# About Me
+# About me

-I'm an introvert.

-I love mathematics and technology.
+I drunk diamonds on a cold night.